-5.4.
-Gains are characterised as 'business income'
+3.4 Gains are characterised as 'business income'

 If the gains are characterised as business income, then the same is taxable on net income basis at the rate of 30% for resident investors.
-The Finance Act, 2021, has reduced the tax rate to 25% in case of domestic companies having a total turnover or gross receipts not exceeding INR 400 crores in the Financial Year 2019-20.
+The Finance Act has reduced the tax rate to 25% in case of domestic companies having a total turnover or gross receipts not exceeding INR 400 crores in the Financial Year 2020-21.
 Kindly note, we have assumed highest rate for resident individual investors.
-Also, per the provisions as contained under section 115BAA and section 115BAB, domestic companies have the option to pay tax on total income at the rate of 15% or 22% subject to fulfillment of certain conditions.
+Also, per the provisions as contained under section 115BAA and section 115BAB, domestic companies have the option to pay tax on total income at the rate of 15% or 22% subject to fulfilment of certain conditions.